 - Preferring locally sourced, organic food whenever possible.

-Food groups to eat from
+Plant food groups to eat from:

 - Fruits (e.g. bananas, blueberries, oranges, strawberries)

 - Vegetables (e.g. broccoli, carrots, cauliflower, kale, lettuce)